isomerpages/cris-scri/news-and-events/news/_posts/2024-05-14-post-Adrenaline fuels her passion to develop the next generation of clinical research coordinators.md

 with the patient from the initial recruitment to assess their suitability for the trial.
 In fact, you follow some patients for many years.
-Despite the long journey through the clinical research process, it offers the opportunity to witness new developments in patient treatment and clinical practices,” she explained.</p>
+Despite the long journey through the clinical research process, it offers the opportunity to develop new treatments and clinical practices which benefits patients,” she explained.</p>
 <p>Through follow-ups with patients over the years, she is heartened by the
 trust established where they share their feedback with her.</p>